joegreene/CS_121_Fall_2014/Weekly Work/Week 16/Resources/README.md

 #### Questions
 Grab the questions from the worksheet document.

+__NOTE__: I know a lot of my solutions aren't necessarily the most "optimal" versions.
+I have them the way they're typed solely for educational purposes (that is, so they're easy to understand and follow guidelines I have made already).

 ##### Problems
 1) In a way I wanted you to relate this back to the power point notes (e.g. the telephone factorial slides), although it doesn't matter.
 Really, you should have just given an example of recursion you've